 When should bleeding gums become a concern?

 Bleeding gums are extremely common, but this does not mean that you should ignore the issue.
-If you are experiencing persistent bleeding gums, you should schedule an appointment with your dentist to discuss what could be causing this.
+Schedule an appointment with our dentist to discuss what could be causing your persistent bleeding gums.